 Is Beekeeping Agriculture?

 Beekeeping (technically called “apiculture”) is considered agriculture based on standard definitions and everyday usage.
-Beekeeping is also treated as agriculture (or farming) by the Federal and State governments via regulation and tax codes.
+Beekeeping is also treated as agriculture (or farming) by the federal and state governments via regulations and tax codes.
 The Cornell College of Agriculture and Life Sciences has a Master Beekeeping Certificate Program.

-Though even as a hobbyist, check your state’s department of agriculture for regulatory information that may pertain to you, such as registration of your hives.
+Even as a hobbyist, check your state’s agriculture department for regulatory information that may pertain to you, such as registration of your hives.
 For example, West Virginia mandates that beekeepers register with the West Virginia Department of Agriculture.

 Your local government may not have an agriculture department, but you should check regulations with them anyway, especially in urban and suburban areas.
 In California, there are county agriculture commissioners.

-If you intend to be a commercial beekeeper, the classification of agriculture is a bit more critical.
-There are regulatory and tax implications, which may not apply to a hobbyist.
+If you intend to be a commercial beekeeper, the agriculture classification is a bit more critical.
+There are regulatory and tax implications that may not apply to a hobbyist.

 Income tax and property tax law treatment of beekeeping as agriculture can have a meaningful impact on you.
 Check with a qualified professional (lawyer or tax accountant) for advice in these areas.